ZhiyuZhang803/DSCI553_Data_Mining_With_Spark/README.md

 # Data_Mining_With_Spark

-This repo contains data mining algorithms implemented with Spark.
+Introduction: This repo contains data mining algorithms implemented with PySpark.

-This repo will update before Dec.
+This repo will fully update before Dec.
 20th.